 The first step in an ML project is defining the challenge.
 Not all problems are good candidates for ML.
 Consider:

-- Solving the problem manually: Does it require a lot of time?
+- Would solving the problem manually require a lot of time?
 Involve extensive rules?

 - Do outcomes change so often it is hard to maintain?

-- Is there difficulty getting insights into the problem because there is too much data volume?
+- Is it difficult to get insights into the problem because data volume is too high?

-At IX, one such challenge was managing increasingly massive scale.
-A good example of this is when COVID hit, we instantaneously saw a huge increase in traffic to our edge at the same time as our data center technicians were grounded with travel restrictions.
-We needed to determine: could we continue scaling traffic while being more efficient with how we handled it, with little or no impact to the publishers and advertisers who relied on our platform?
+At Index, one such challenge was managing our increasingly massive scale.
+For example, when COVID-19 hit, we instantaneously saw a huge increase in traffic to our edge at the same time as our data center technicians were grounded with travel restrictions.
+We needed to determine: could we continue scaling traffic while being more efficient with how we handled it, with little or no impact to the media owners and marketers who rely on our platform?
 Predicting the value of incoming auctions would be challenging for us due to our huge data volume.
-When combined, all of these factors suited an ML challenge, and specifically a supervised machine learning approach.
+When combined, all of these factors suited an ML challenge, and specifically, a supervised machine learning approach.

 In a perfect world we would have clean data, but in reality, there is a lot of noise and randomness.
 As a result, ML engineers typically need to spend a lot of time understanding and cleaning their data.

 Some features are textual, but ML models expect numerical values.
-It is the engineers’ responsibility to translate these features into a numerical format, most commonly by one hot encoding or Integer encoding techniques.
-One hot encoding often performs better than integer encoding, but comes with a larger training time cost.
-For small datasets, one hot encoding is recommended.
-For large datasets, integer encoding is superior.
+It is the engineers’ responsibility to translate these features into a numerical format, most commonly by one-hot encoding or integer encoding techniques.
+One-hot encoding often performs better than integer encoding, but comes with a higher training time cost.
+One-hot encoding is recommended for small datasets, while integer encoding is superior for large datasets.

 Okay, so we understand that the number of features must be limited, but how do we reduce our feature dimensionality?
-While there are many different techniques, we suggest going with “Feature Importance.”
+While there are many different techniques, we suggest evaluating feature importance.
 This technique scores the relevance of a feature to an outcome.
 In essence, this means that we should keep the high-scoring features and drop the low-scoring ones.